 Colleges, School and Institutes

-My forthcoming book, The Imposteress Rabbit Breeder, is a social history of Mary Toft, who took part in a monstrous birth hoax in 1726 during which Toft appeared to give birth to 17 rabbits.
+My most recent book, The Imposteress Rabbit Breeder (Oxford University Press, 2020) is a social history of Mary Toft, who took part in a monstrous birth hoax in 1726 during which Toft appeared to give birth to 17 rabbits.
 The project is about the experiences and emotions of Toft and the people around her, and also situates the case in the context of early-eighteenth-century politics.
-This will be published by Oxford University Press in January 2019.

 A second edition of my collection, History and Material Culture was published in 2018.